 Research Highlights for CPAP Masks

 - Nasal Pillows May Make it Easier to Stick With Your Therapy, Study Finds2 According to researchers, writing for the medical journal Sleep Disorders, when looking at patients with poor compliance rates for CPAP therapy, using a nasal pillow mask improved their odds of sticking with therapy as high as 60% in some cases.
-The medical journal Sleep Medicine3 reached a similar conclusion in their article, published in 2018
+The medical journal Sleep Medicine reached a similar conclusion in their article, published in 2018

-- Full Face Masks Require a Higher Pressure to Work Than Nasal or Nasal Pillow Masks, Study Finds5 According to the Journal of Clinical Sleep Medicine, researchers found that full face mask users may require a higher pressure to get the same benefit than nasal or nasal pillow masks.
+- Full Face Masks Require a Higher Pressure to Work Than Nasal or Nasal Pillow Masks, Study Finds According to the Journal of Clinical Sleep Medicine, researchers found that full face mask users may require a higher pressure to get the same benefit than nasal or nasal pillow masks.

-- Full Face Masks May Make it More Difficult to Stick With Treatment6 According to Jornal Brasileiro de Pneumologia, a Brazillian medical journal, using a full face mask may make it more difficult to stick with and be successful with your treatment.
+- Full Face Masks May Make it More Difficult to Stick With Treatment According to Jornal Brasileiro de Pneumologia, a Brazillian medical journal, using a full face mask may make it more difficult to stick with and be successful with your treatment.

 What is Your CPAP Mask Experience?
 We want to hear from you!